 The Better Business Bureau is still a very powerful agency when it comes to accrediting businesses.
 They have an online complaint section that you can use to file a complaint against a mover.

 It is useful to use the BBB complaint process if the mover you hired is accredited.
 If they are not, the BBB cannot do much for you.

-But if the business is accredited, file a complaint and the BBB will forward it to the mover.
+But if the business is accredited, file a complaint, and the BBB will forward it to the mover.
 They have two weeks to respond.
 When the two weeks are up, you will be told of the company’s response.

 Based on what they say, the BBB will take additional steps to resolve the matter.
 Most cases are resolved within 30 days.
-It is possible the mover will offer you compensation, as they do not want their accreditation taken away or their BBB rating lowered.
+It is possible the mover will offer you compensation, as they do not want their accreditation took away or their BBB rating lowered.

 Taking the Case to Small Claims Court

 We hope that you have not come as far without a resolution.
 But it is possible.
 If all else fails and you believe the matter is serious enough, you can go to small claims court.

 Hire an attorney, explain the situation, and you can take the case to court.
 It is especially relevant for significant overcharging or cases where expensive items were damaged or stolen.